oroinc/documentation/user/back-office/system/configuration/commerce/design/theme-global.rst

    *Default template* (tabbed), *Short page*, *Two-column page*, and *List page* templates are available out of the box.
 For preview and more information on these options, see the :ref:`Manage Product Page Design with Page Templates <user-guide--page-templates>` topic.

-   Select the **Use Parent Scope Value** check box to use the default value.

 5. In the **Filter Settings** section, specify how the multi-select filters should look in the storefront.
 Available options are *Drop-down* and *All at once*.

    For example, this is how the user menu looks for different values: